8 Types of Coding Jobs (+ Tips to Get Hired)

 As you start looking for your next coding job, keep these tips in mind:

-Freelancers often take jobs that don't require full-time employees but still are necessary to have done.
-These temporary positions can be an effective way to build your portfolio and resume.
+Freelancers often take jobs that don't require full-time employees but are still necessary.
+These temporary positions are great to help build your portfolio and resume.

 Examples of businesses that might hire you as a freelance coder include entrepreneurs, small businesses, and individuals needing help with coding.

 To create one, you'll need some projects to showcase.
-If you went through bootcamp or completed certifications, you should have some projects to use.
-Go through your projects, make sure your code is efficient and readable, and add comments to explain different parts.
+If you went through a bootcamp or completed certifications, you should have some projects to use.
+Go through your projects, ensure your code is efficient and readable, and add comments to explain different parts.

-The portfolio is essential, but you still need a strong CV.
-We've got a few tips to help get you started with creating it:

 Include all programming languages you're proficient in and your level.